Mein Herz und deine Stimme, WAB 79

 Mein Herz und deine Stimme (My heart and your voice), WAB 79 is a lied composed by Anton Bruckner in 1868.

 History

 Bruckner composed the lied on a text of August von Platen, in 1868 during his stay in Linz.
 He dedicated it to Pauline Hofmann, sister of his pupil Helene Hofmann.

 The original manuscript is lost, but a copy of it is stored in the archive of the Österreichische Nationalbibliothek.
 In 1930, the work was published in Band III/2, pp. 144–150 of the Göllerich/Auer biography.
 The song is issued in Band XXIII/1, No. 4 of the Gesamtausgabe.

 Text

 The song is based on a text by August von Platen, to which Bruckner made three small changes:

 Music

 The 60-bar long work in A major is scored for solo voice and piano.
 The continuous triplet figures on the piano ensure a uniform background for the song.

 Discography

-There are three recordings of Mein Herz und deine Stimme:
+There are five recordings of Mein Herz und deine Stimme: